 - Liz Lim on facebook.

-- Richard Kuah on facebook.
+- Richard Kuah on facebook and his blog.

 - Marcus Ng on facebook.